| calcLength {PBSmapping} | R Documentation |

 between each polygon's last and first vertex, if necessary. |

-and they contain an entry for each unique (PID
+and they contain an entry for each unique (PID, SID).

 Great Circle distances to compute the surface length of each polyline.